 After TWO YEARS of Intermittent Fasting

-As we approach the two year mark for Intermittent Fasting, I’m still going strong, however it should be noted that I adjusted my goals a bit vs the 1 year mark.
+I reached the two year mark for Intermittent Fasting in October 2018, and while I continued to love the IF lifestyle, it should be noted that I adjusted my goals a bit vs the 1 year mark.

-My new goals for year 2 (and beyond) are to maintain a weight between 150-155 with well-defined muscles and a waistline of 32 inches.
+My goals for year 2 (and beyond) were changed to focused on maintain a weight between 150-155 with well-defined muscles and a waistline of 32 inches.
 A few notes about this:

-- I made these changes because I realized that 145 was probably a bit too low for my target weight given that I still wanted to have some decent muscle architecture.
+- I made these changes because I realized that 145 lbs was a bit too low for my target weight given that I still wanted to have well-defined muscle architecture.

 - The ‘well-defined muscle’ component may sound like a new goal from the IF standpoint but actually it’s not new to my overall life goals since the maintenance of muscle structure has long been a goal for me.